Starting a business in South Africa? You need to know about the Memorandum of Incorporation (MOI).

 - Between the company and each prescribed officer of the company.

-A MOI is a document that protects not only the company but all parties attached to it.
-This document should be carefully drafted so that its’ rights and powers allow for the best outcome for the company.
+An MOI is a document that protects not only the company but also all parties attached to it.
+This document should be carefully drafted so that its rights and powers allow for the best outcome for the company.

 Company law is not a standard form that perfectly fits each type of company that may exist.
 A legal professional needs to assist in the drafting of the MOI to correctly suit the purposes of the company.